 There are instructions in English.
 It's really easy but in case you get stuck, don't be shy about asking for help from a friendly Tel Aviv native.

-There are two separate costs involved, a onetime subscription cost and a usage cost based on how much time you use a bike.
+There are two separate costs involved: a onetime access cost and a usage cost based on how much time you use a bike.

 Go to the Service Terminal at any bike share rental station and choose English.

-After you swipe your credit card, you choose whether you want a daily, weekly or annual subscription.
+After you swipe your credit card, you choose what type of subscription you want.
 After your selection, you will get a card with a printed barcode.
 You’ll also get a code which you can use for future rentals.

-Choose which bike you want by choosing the number written on the docking pole near that bike.
+Choose your bike by noting the number written on the docking pole near that bike.
 Thats the number you will enter in the rental machine

 You then go the bike itself and look for the small box on the left of the rear wheel.
 Open the box cover and press the ‘unlock’ icon.
 The cable tying the bike to the pole will unlock.
 Remove the cable from your bike and you’re ready to go.